fuchstraumer/fuchstraumer.github.io/_posts/2018-7-20-Asset-Loading-Plugin.md

 };
 {% endhighlight %}

 But wait, how do we delete a `void*`?
-This is going to undefined behavior, as there's no destructor for a `void*`.
+This is going to be undefined behavior, as there's no destructor for a `void*`.
 And it's _very_ likely we'll have significant quantities of data attached to a loaded asset that we do want to make sure are properly destroyed and released from memory.